openstack/python-barbicanclient/doc/source/contributor/testing.rst

 Unlike running unit tests, the functional tests require Barbican and Keystone services to be running in order to execute.
-For more information on :doc:`setting up a Barbican development environment
-</setup/dev>` and using :doc:`Keystone with Barbican </setup/keystone>`,
-see our accompanying project documentation.
+For more information on `setting up a Barbican development environment <https://github.com/openstack/barbican/blob/master/doc/source/contributor/dev.rst>`_ and using `Keystone with Barbican <https://github.com/openstack/barbican/blob/master/doc/source/configuration/keystone.rst>`_, see our accompanying project documentation.

 A configuration file for functional tests must be edited before the tests